ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/grouping-multiple-group-columns/index.md

 ---
-title: "Multiple Row Group Columns"
+title: "Row Grouping - Multiple Group Columns"
 enterprise: true
 ---
 This section explains how to use separate group columns for each row group.